ArmageddonPsyko/MP3-Organizer-Jellyfin/README.md

 Only the first artist is used for the artist folder name, as Jellyfin will automatically add album information via metadata.

-Valid ID3 information is required for this to work.
+**Valid ID3 information is required for this to work.**

-Original Code by bluser86
+Original Code by bluser86 /
 Code modified for Jellyfin by ArmageddonPsyko